 Want to know more?
-My online course is a great way to immerse yourself in crime fiction writing.
+NCW’s online creative writing course is a great way to immerse yourself in crime fiction writing.
 You’ll learn how to develop story ideas, construct a killer plot, fill it with complex, interesting characters, infuse it with tension, handle twists and develop a finished short story.
-Also, through a series of guided readings and discussions, we will be looking at aspects of crime fiction in action.
+Also, through a series of guided readings and discussions, you will be looking at aspects of crime fiction in action.

 You can find even more great tips for Julia in her article How to keep readers gripped.